Why would you ride a recumbent?

 And fun for the trike riders; it comes with a reverse so you can park in reverse.
 Note that 3 km per hour is actually quite fast for that.

-This is a fairly new system and we have no experience with the quality of this neodrive Z20 offered by HP Velotechnik.
+This is a fairly new system and we have little experience with the quality of this neodrive Z20 offered by HP Velotechnik.

 HP also offers the Neodrive Z20 RS with which you can ride up to 45 km / h.
 See the HP Scorpion Fs 26 S-Pedelec